makwanasamir/Gap-Analyzer-Agent/README.md

 3. Open http://localhost:56150 in your browser
 4. Type `start` to begin testing the bot

+> 📝 **Note**: The Agents Playground does not support file uploads.
+This is expected.
+Use Teams for testing file upload functionality.

 **Alternative: Bot Framework Emulator**
 - Download from: https://github.com/microsoft/BotFramework-Emulator/releases
 - Connect to: `http://localhost:3978/api/messages`